romariofernandezz/romariofernandezz/README.md

 # Hi there 👋

-- 🔭 Today I work as a Junior Analyst
+- 🔭 Today I work as a DBA PL/SQL Oracle
 - 🌱 I’m currently learning Java and PLSQL ...

 <div align="center">